SnapSearch/SnapSearch-Clients/README.md

 If your site redirects infinitely, Snapsearch will return with an error.
 The maximum number of redirects is 20 for header redirects and 10 for JS and Meta refresh tag redirects.

 ### Dealing with non-html resources
-Snapsearch will not parse non-html resources.
+SnapSearch will not parse non-html resources.
 It can however parse text based resources.

+### Ensuring Analytics Works with Snapsearch
+When Snapsearch visits your site, it will come with a UserAgent of "SnapSearch".
+You can however configure this to your own liking.
+Use this user agent in order to filter out our requests when using web analytics.

 ### Large content
-Snapsearch will timeout the request if the initial request to your site and its synchronous resources takes longer than 30 seconds.
+SnapSearch will timeout the request if the initial request to your site and its synchronous resources takes longer than 30 seconds.

+### Supporting JS disabled Browsers
+It's not possible to detect if the HTTP client supports Javascript on the first page load.
+Therefore you have to know the user agents beforehand.
+A workaround involves the HTML Meta Refresh tag.
+You set an HTML meta refresh tag which will refresh the browser and point it to the same url but with query parameter indicating to the server that the client doesn't run javascript.
+This meta refresh tag can be then be cancelled using javascript.
+Another approach would be to use the Noscript tag and place the meta refresh tag there.
+None of these methods are guaranteed to work. but if you're interested check out: http://stackoverflow.com/q/3252743/582917